 How To Have A Meaningful Life In 2 Seconds

 Let me share with you an incident that inspired this article.
-I thank Sol, my inspiration, for his quirks that generated these thoughts.
+I thank Sol for inspiring these thoughts.

-After returning from an evening walk in the drizzle, Sol bent over, picked up a snail on the path and threw it to the other side of the road.
+After returning from an evening walk in the drizzle the other day, Sol bent over, picked up a snail on the path and threw it to the other side of the road.

 So just imagine the possibilities.
 Even one single decision to say, steal, can change the course of your life.
 Even the daisy that you find on the edge of the bus stop seat that you give to the girl next to you, can alter your life forever.
 Every single decision has an effect on the world and the people in it.
 Scary isn’t it?
 But absolutely life-changing!

 In less than 2 seconds you can potentially alter the world, or make someone’s life better.
-Even simply by placing a flower on someone’s letter box.
+Even simply by placing a flower on someone’s letterbox.
 Or leaving a note with a smiley face in a library book.
 Or sending anonymous love letters to the local nursing home.
-Even these seemingly small acts can generate great joy for others, or even have life-changing affects.
+Even these seemingly small acts can generate great joy for others, or even have life-changing effects.

 When you realize this, it’s no longer necessary to see your achievements, or to bask in their glory.
 Any simple act fueled by a desire to live a meaningful life and make a difference is enough fulfillment.